nadeesha/structlm/README.md

 # StructLM

-**Token-efficient schema definition for LLMs.**
+**Token-efficient schema definition for getting structured output from LLMs.**

-StructLM is a zod-like TypeScript library that helps you define JSON schemas with a clean, functional API and generate structured output descriptions for Large Language Models (LLMs).
-It provides a custom object notation format that is more readable and requires less input tokens.

 ## Why StructLM?

-- **Compact schema definition**: StructLM uses a proprietary object notation that is more compact and requires less input tokens than JSON schemas.
+- **Compact schema definition**: StructLM uses a proprietary object notation that is more compact and is more token-efficient than JSON schemas.

+- **Clear and readable**: StructLM's schema definition is more readable by LLMs, and is more similar to natural TypeScript syntax.

 - **More expressive validation**: StructLM uses serializable validation functions to validate data.
 These functions are then used to generate "hints" for LLMs, and to validate the output returned by LLMs.